yawitzd/DSI-NYC-1/curriculum/week-10/3.1-big-data-case-study/readme.md

 - what aspects of their solution would not have been possible with traditional Dbs

-At the end of 5 minutes one person from each group will summarize their conclusions to the class.
+At the end of 5 minutes each group will summarize their conclusions to the class.

 <a name="guided-practice_2"></a>
 ## Case 1: Implementation (10 min)